aleprada/exposed-assets/README.md

 uses the official Python [Shodan](https://github.com/achillean/shodan-python) and [ZoomEye](https://github.com/knownsec/ZoomEye-python) libraries.

 The usage of the tool is very simple.
-The tool needs a list of dorks (located at config ->config_files->dorks.txt) that will use for searching in both search engines.
+The tool needs a list of dorks (located at config ->config_files->dorks.txt) that will be used for searching in both search engines.
 In this case, the dorks provided are focused on ICS/SCADA and CCTV/IP-Cameras as well as other IT devices that might be used by adversaries at early stages of the [kill-chain](https://en.wikipedia.org/wiki/Kill_chain), such as RDPs or VNCs.